vpeschenkov/SecureDefaults/README.md

 ## Usage

-It is pretty simple to use `SeccureDefaults` instead of `UserDefaults/NSUserDefaults`.
+It is pretty simple to use `SecureDefaults` instead of `UserDefaults/NSUserDefaults`.
 In most cases, it is the same thing that is `UserDefaults`.
 You just need to set a password to make it work.

 Replace the following code: